Service

 Branch Chipping

 The Township currently offers branch chipping free of charge to residential properties.
 A property must, however, have a house on it to receive this service.
-The Service Department collects and chips branches beginning during the second week of each month, from April through October (please note that beginning in 2012 there will be no branch chipping in November).
-For 2012 these dates will be during the weeks beginning on Monday April 9, Monday May 7, Monday June 11, Monday July 9, Monday August 6, Monday September 10, and Tuesday October 9 (delayed due to Columbus Day).
+The Service Department collects and chips branches once a month, from May through September.
+For 2024 service will occur on the second full week of the month, on the following dates and continue until completed: Monday May 13, Monday June 10, Monday July 8, Monday August 12, and Monday, September 9.
 Collected and chipped materials are stockpiled for use on public properties.
 No application is necessary, but residents are asked to follow a few simple guidelines to help keep this service cost-effective and efficient for all.
-Branches must be out no later than 7:30 AM on Monday of the week of collection, in order to guarantee collection in that month.
-Branches should be placed on the tree lawn (grass area within 10 feet of the pavement edge) in neatly stacked piles.
+Branches must be out no later than 7:30 AM on the above dates, in order to guarantee collection in that month.
+Branches should be placed on the tree lawn (grass area within 10 feet of the pavement edge) in neatly stacked piles with cut ends facing the street.
 Where a ditch exists along the pavement edge, branches should be placed beside, rather than in, the ditch.
 Piles should be free of stumps, leaves, grass clippings and other yard waste, briars, vines, and anything with thorns.
 Branches should be not longer than four feet and not greater than 10 inches in diameter.
 The Service Department will pick up only those materials that conform to the above guidelines.

 Leaf Pickup

 The Township currently offers leaf collection free of charge to residential properties.
 A property must, however, have a house on it to receive this service.
-The Service Department collects leaves three times throughout the fall, generally beginning during the third week of October, second week of November, and - weather permitting - first week of December.
-For 2012 these dates will be during the weeks beginning on Monday October 15, Tuesday November 12 (delayed due to Veterans Day), and Monday December 3.
+The Service Department collects leaves once a month, in October, November, and - weather permitting - December.
+For 2024 service will occur on the second full week of the month, on the following dates and continue until completed: Tuesday, October 15 (delayed due to Columbus Day), Tuesday, November 2 (delayed due to Veterans Day), and Monday December 9.
 No application is necessary, but residents are asked to follow a few simple guidelines to help keep this service cost-effective and efficient for all.
-Leaves must be out no later than 7:30 AM on Monday of the week of collection, in order to guarantee collection in that round.
+Leaves must be out no later than 7:30 AM on the above dates, in order to guarantee collection in that round.
 Leaves should be placed on the tree lawn (grass area within 10 feet of the pavement edge) in neatly stacked piles.
 Where a ditch exists along the pavement edge, leaves should be placed beside, rather than in, the ditch.
 Piles should be free of stumps, branches, grass clippings and other yard waste, briars, vines, and anything with thorns.
 The Service Department will pick up only those materials that conform to the above guidelines.

 Christmas TREEcycling